Submit an idea to improve care delivery and outcomes by Feb. 28 for behavioral change support and expertise. Learn more about the 2025 Nudge Unit RFP.

 A Penn clinician developed a calculator to predict how likely cesarean delivery is for individuals undergoing labor induction.
 Use of this calculator, which can help guide decision-making, is linked to lower rates of maternal morbidity and cesarean delivery and a reduction in racial disparities in patient satisfaction.

-Providers who wish to use the calculator presently face several barriers: They must recognize when a patient is eligible, navigate to an external website, and enter the patient’s information to obtain the risk calculation.
+Clinicians who wish to use the calculator presently face several barriers: They must recognize when a patient is eligible, navigate to an external website, and enter the patient’s information to obtain the risk calculation.

 Intervention